adaltas/ece-devops-2020-fall/PROJECT.md

 ### 1. Create a web application

-Create a web application on any programming language (NodeJS, Java, Ruby, Python etc.), storing data in a database (Redis, MonogoDB, MySQL, ...) and cover it with tests of different levels.
+Create a web application on any programming language (NodeJS, Java, Ruby, Python etc.), storing data in a database (Redis, MongoDB, MySQL, ...) and cover it with tests of different levels.

 **Are proposed:**